 First, here are a few pictures of some notable members of the White Sox…

 After touring the museum, it was time to check out the town.
-Several Hall of Famers were already making some appearances to sign autographs and take pictures with the fans.
+Several Hall of Famers were already making some appearances, signing autographs and taking pictures with fans.
 One of them was Daryl Strawberry:

 — Rich Behan (@RBehan12) July 27, 2018